dyhes/zulip/docs/subsystems/schema-migrations.md

 ## Automated testing for migrations

-Zulip has support for writing automated tests for your database migrations, using the `MigrationsTestCase` test class.
+Aloha has support for writing automated tests for your database migrations, using the `MigrationsTestCase` test class.
 This system is inspired by [a great blog post][django-migration-test-blog-post] on the subject.